 - Lady Esther founded by Syma Cohen.

-- Elizabeth Arden opens second salon in Washington, D.C.
+- Elizabeth Arden opens a second salon in Washington, D.C.

-- Department stores begin to stock Arden’s Venetian line.
+- American department stores begin to stock Arden’s Venetian line.

-- German Oil & Chemical Co. incorporates as Melba Manufacturing Company.
+- German Oil & Chemical Company incorporates as the Melba Manufacturing Company.

 - Helena Rubinstein begins wholesaling in the U.S.